HashimsGitHub/About-Me/README.md

 - 👀 I’m interested in Cloud Architecture & Design, Kubernetes, Web Applications, Kubeflow
 - 🌱 I’m currently learning various Microservices & Cloud Architectures
 - 💞️ I’m looking to collaborate on Cloud Native Technologies
-- 📫 How to reach me ... hhilal@nyit.edu
+- 📫 How to reach me ... h.hilal@oracanada.ca

 <!---
 HashimsGitHub/HashimsGitHub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.